Custom Pipe Racks: Essential Solutions for Complex Projects

 If expansion is not accounted for:

-In high-temperature zones, small gaps in design turn into constant adjustments on site.
+In high-temperature zones, small gaps in design can lead to constant adjustments on-site.

 2. Coastal Exposure Speeds Up Corrosion

-Marine and near-coastal projects face a different problem.
+Marine and near-coastal projects face a different challenge.

 Salt exposure accelerates corrosion.